tjizep/treestore/README.md

 + No NULL storage format i.e no extra bit for NULL values
 + Very Efficient sparse collumn storage due to no null format and runlength + differencial encoding
 + Multi threaded bulk loads - bulk loads are threaded for further performance gains
++ Currently simple entropy coding is used for in memory compression more advanced tokenized schemes on the way

 Configuration
 -------------